Victorian Undead

 Victorian Undead is a series of comics about Sherlock Holmes and Doctor Watson dealing with the supernatural.
 The first series Victorian Undead: Sherlock Holmes vs. Zombies is a six-issue American comic book limited series published by Wildstorm.
 The series was written by Ian Edginton, with art by Davide Fabbri.
 The story is set in Victorian England and follows Sherlock Holmes and Doctor Watson in the midst of a zombie outbreak.
-It was followed by Victorian Undead Special: Sherlock Holmes vs. Jekyll/Hyde (one issue) and a second series Victorian Undead: Sherlock Holmes vs. Dracula (five issues), which sees Holmes and Watson helping to track down the title character (Count Dracula) before he kills Queen Victoria.
+It was followed by Victorian Undead Special: Sherlock Holmes vs. Jekyll/Hyde (one issue) and a second series, Victorian Undead: Sherlock Holmes vs. Dracula (five issues), which sees Holmes and Watson helping to track down the title character (Count Dracula) before he kills Queen Victoria.

 Publication history

-The first series ran in early 2010 and the second in early 2011 – as Wildstorm folded during that period, the last three issues were published directly by the parent company, DC Comics.
+The first series ran in early 2010 and the second in early 2011 as Wildstorm folded during that period, the last three issues were published directly by the parent company, DC Comics.

-Victorian Undead: Sherlock Holmes vs Zombies (Plot)
+Victorian Undead: Sherlock Holmes vs. Zombies (plot)

 Issue 1: The Star of Ill-Omen

-In 1854, a strange comet enters over London, releasing little fragments in which one fragment penetrates into a street pump near Broad Street in Soho.
+In 1854, a strange comet enters over London, releasing little fragments of which one fragment penetrated into a street pump near Broad Street in Soho.
 Five months later, Soho suffers what appears to be a cholera outbreak.
 Doctor John Snow and Reverend Henry Whitehead investigate the outbreak.
 While Snow postulates the cause for the outbreak, Reverend Whitehead discusses a recent confession from a tanner's apprentice about the dead coming back to life.
 Soon afterwards, one of Snow's deceased patients is resurrected as a zombie in front of a shocked Snow and Whitehead.

 By 1898, Sherlock Holmes and Dr. John Watson investigate a charlatan who has been hypnotizing unsuspecting people into revealing their secrets.
 The charlatan turns out to be an advanced automaton and is disabled during a struggle with Holmes and Watson.
 The two are perplexed at this discovery, in which Holmes deduces that the machine was controlled by an unknown person, who personally knows Holmes.
 Meanwhile, two workmen at an underground railway construction yard come across a corpse.
 One of the workmen sees a gold ring on the corpse and greedily attempts to appropriate it, but the corpse comes to life and bites him.
 The zombie is decapitated by the other workman, but he is also attacked and bitten by his coworker, who turns into a zombie.

 At Baker Street, Holmes and Watson later study the automaton and are then urgently summoned to Scotland Yard by Inspector Lestrade over what appears to be a murder between the aforementioned workmen before they are brought to one of the zombified workmen and a functioning head of the discovered zombie.
 However, Holmes and Watson are forced to call off their investigation by British Secret Service agents.